gekkekoe/esphome-ecodan-hp/proxy_connecting.md

             confs/wifi.yaml
            ]
 ```

-Click save and install.
+1. Click save and install.
-Choose manual and the code will be compiled to a ecodan-heatpump.bin.
-Choose Factory format when compiling is finished.
+1. Choose manual download and the code will be compiled to a ecodan-heatpump.bin file
+1. Choose Factory format when compiling is completed
-You can then flash the .bin file, for the first time, by using an usb 'c' cable connected to the Atom S3 lite. (need to power off the heatpump again and remove the m5stack proxy to flash it)
+1. You can then flash the .bin file, for the first time, by using an usb 'c' cable connected to the Atom S3 lite. (need to power off the heatpump again and remove the m5stack proxy to flash it with USB cable)
-Flash the atom connected to a usb cable by using: https://web.esphome.io/?dashboard_install
+1. Flash the atom connected to a usb cable by using  [Esphome Web](https://web.esphome.io/?dashboard_install)
-Click connect and choose the correct com port.
+1. Click connect and choose the correct com port.
 And then click install.
+1. Disconnect from usb cable and install back inside the heatpump on CN105
+1. All done!

+> [!TIP]
-Next time, the firmware can be updated by wifi directly, from within esphome, as it detects the device is already setup in your network, with the same code.
+> Next time, the firmware can be updated through wifi connection directly, from within esphome, as it detects the device and is already setup in your network, with the same esphome code.